yoasyo25/career-development-curriculum/module_two/cold_outreach_i.md

     Hi Mark,

     My name is Katrina, and I'm a back end student at Turing.
-I recently talked with Shauna Williams about Tech Choice, and she recommendeded that I reach out to ask you about your work there.
+I recently talked with Shauna Williams about Tech Choice, and she recommended that I reach out to ask you about your work there.
 I'm very interested in pursuing work at a start-up like that and would really appreciate any advice you have for me as I begin my career as a junior dev.
 I saw that you've posted in the Turing job hunt channel about senior positions opening up at Tech Choice.
 Any chance you'll be hiring junior devs soon?
 I'd love to talk with you about